-When it can be assumed that each source has a broad autocorrelation function, as is the case with brain signals, the summary algorithm SOBI (Belouchrani et al., 1993; Cardoso, 1994) can use this temporal structure as a cue and give high-quality separation while imposing rather modest computational requirements.
-SOBI extracts a large set of statistics from the data set, which it uses for the separation.
-Each of these statistics is calculated by averaging across the data set, which makes the algorithm robust against noise.
-The particular statistics calculated are the correlations between pairs of sensors at a fixed delay, $\langle x_i(t)x_i(t+\tau)\rangle$.
-This makes good use of abundant but noisy data, and, most importantly, SOBI can be tuned by modifying its set of delays (see appendix B), allowing its users to gently integrate a very weak form of prior knowledge: knowledge of the length constant of the autocorrelation function.
-Although Bell-Sejnowski Infomax and fICA have been previously applied to MEG and EEG data, and other ICA algorithms, such as contextual ICA (Pearlmutter & Parra, 1996) and sparse decomposition (Zibulevsky & Pearlmutter, 2001), are locally available, we selected SOBI as our ICA method based on the properties we have set out.
+When it can be assumed that each source has a broad autocorrelation function, as is the case with brain signals, the summary algorithm SOBI (Belouchrani et al., 1993; Cardoso, 1994) can use this temporal structure as a cue and give high quality separation while imposing rather modest computational requirements.
+SOBI extracts a large set of statistics from the dataset, which it uses for the separation.
+Each of these statistics is calculated by averaging across the dataset, which makes the algorithm robust against noise.
+The particular statistics calculated are the correlations between pairs of sensors at a fixed delay, $\langle x_i(t) x_j(t + \tau) \rangle$ .
+This makes good use of abundant but noisy data, and most importantly, SOBI can be tuned by modifying its set of delays (see Appendix B), allowing its users to gently integrate a very weak form of prior knowledge, namely knowledge of the length constant of the autocorrelation function.
+Although Bell-Sejnowski Infomax and fICA have been previously applied to MEG and EEG data, and other ICA algorithms, such as Contextual ICA (Pearlmutter and Parra, 1996) and Sparse Decomposition (Zibulevsky and Pearlmutter, 2001), are locally available, we selected SOBI as our ICA method based on the above properties of SOBI.
 However, we have not conducted a systematic comparison of ICA methods for our MEG data.

-2.3 Second-Order Blind Identification.
-SOBI is considered blind because it makes no assumptions about the form of the mixing process.
+2.3 Second-Order Blind Identification

+SOBI is considered blind as it makes no assumptions about the form of the mixing process.
 In other words, SOBI does not attempt to solve the inverse problem or use the physics of the situation in any way.
-It does not try to estimate currents or know about Maxwell's equation or any of its consequences.
+It does not try to estimate currents, or know about Maxwell's equation or any of its consequences.
 The only physical assumption made about the mixing process is that it is instantaneous and linear.

-Let x(t) be an n-dimensional vector of sensor signals, which we assume to be an instantaneous linear mixture of n unknown independent underlying sources $s_i(t)$, via the unknown stationary $n \times n$ mixing matrix A,
+Let $\mathbf{x}(t)$ be an n-dimensional vector of sensor signals, which we assume to be an instantaneous linear mixture of n unknown independent underlying sources $s_i(t)$ , via the unknown stationary $n \times n$ mixing matrix $\mathbf{A}$ , in space.
+It finds W by minimizing the correlation between one recovered source at time t and another at time $t + \tau$ .

-$$\mathbf{x}(t) = \mathbf{A}\mathbf{s}(t). \tag{2.1}$$
+$$\mathbf{x}(t) = \mathbf{A} \, \mathbf{s}(t) \tag{1}$$

-The ICA problem is to recover $\mathbf{s}(t)$, given the measurements $\mathbf{x}(t)$ and nothing else.
-This is accomplished by finding a matrix \mathbf{W} that approximates \mathbf{A}^{-1} , up to permutation and scaling of its rows.
-SOBI assumes that the sources are statistically independent in time and not necessarily orthogonal in space.
-It finds \mathbf{W} by minimizing the correlation3 between one recovered source at time t and another at time t.
+The ICA problem is to recover s(t), given the measurements x(t) and nothing else.
+This is accomplished by finding a matrix W which approximates $A^{-1}$ , up to permutation and scaling of its rows.
+SOBI assumes that the sources are statistically independent in time, and not necessarily orthogonal

-The particular set of delays τ we used were chosen to cover a reasonably wide interval without extending beyond the support of the autocorrelation function.
-Measured in units of samples, at our 300 Hz sampling rate, the delays4 were
+The particular set of delays $\tau$ we used were chosen to cover a reasonably wide interval without extending beyond the support of the autocorrelation function.
+Measured in units of samples, at our 300 Hz sampling rate, the delays were

-$$\begin{split} \tau \in \{ & 1, 2, 3, 4, 5, 6, 7, 8, 9, \\ & 10, 12, 14, 16, 18, \\ & 20, 25, 30, 35, 40, 45, 50, 55, \\ & 60, 65, 70, 75, 80, 85, 90, 95, 100 \, \}. \end{split}$$
+$$\begin{aligned} \tau \in \{ & 1, 2, 3, 4, 5, 6, 7, 8, 9, \\ & 10, 12, 14, 16, 18, \\ & 20, 25, 30, 35, 40, 45, 50, 55, \\ & 60, 65, 70, 75, 80, 85, 90, 95, 100 \, \}. \end{aligned}$$

-Each recovered $s_i(t)$ also has a sensor space projection that gives the sensor readings of $s_i(t)$ (see section B.2).
-This sensor projection can be displayed as a field map and can be used as input to source localization algorithms.
-For example, after calculating its sensor projection, we can repackage a component for localization by standard Neuromag dipole fitting software (xfit).
+Each recovered $s_i(t)$ also has a sensor space projection that gives the sensor readings of $s_i(t)$ (see Sec.
+B.2).
+This sensor projection can be displayed as a field map, and can be used as input to source localization algorithms.
+For example, after calculating its sensor projection, we can repackage a component for localization by Neuromag dipole modeling tools.